Palo Alto Networks (PANW)↑

 - A valid Comma-Separated Values (CSV) traffic log file exported from a Palo Alto NGFW.

-To export a traffic log file from a Palo Alto Networks NGFW:
+To export a decryption log file from a Palo Alto Networks NGFW:

 Tip